Serofyte/serofyte.net-redirect/README.md

 # serofyte.net-redirect
 How I redirect things with my custom domain.
-Some links redirect to ~~tinyurl~~ rb.gy to count link clicks for my curiosity.
 Because of how the redirecting works (read 404.html), javascript needs to be enabled.

-note: fuck tinyurl they removed the ability to see link clicks for free
+note: fuck tinyurl they removed the ability to see link click count for free